NanamiKubota/NanamiKubota.github.io/_tutorials/multiple_sequence_alignment.md

 This tutorial will cover how to graph multiple sequence alignments on R. I used to use the msa package on R, but the package is no longer compatible with the new Apple M1 because Bioconductor is not compatible with the M1 version of R (i.e. arm64 version).
 To circumvent this, I will use multiple softwares including Geneious Prime to get our multiple sequence alignments.
 Alternatively, you can switch to the intel version of R and use Rosetta in order to use the msa package but we will not go over that in this tutorial.

+<mark>IMPORTANT: This tutorial is for making a nice multiple sequence alignment figure of a short region.
+It is not for viewing alignments that are thousands of base pairs long.</mark>

 <br>

 # FASTA file preparation (Geneious)